-"The table of valences."
-Lucas Payne stepped forward and in a loud but breaking voice addressed spoke to the masks: "Is there room"?
-The masks turned toward each other then back to the supplicant, then back to each other after which they roared like lions shaking their heads.
+"You know better than anybody how smart these young people are.
+Better than anybody..."
+His voice trailed off under Silent Night.
+"You think what I teach them isn't good enough?"
+Had she read his mind?
+"Of course it's good.
+It's just not enough.
+The world is big and we're part of that bigness.
+They want to know about Africa--" "Oh, please, Reverend.
+Don't go romantic on me."
+"If you cut yourself off from the roots, you'll wither."
+"Roots that ignore the branches turn into termite dust."
+"You despise Africa."
+"Jow" "No, It just doesn't mean anything to me."
+"What does, Pat?
+What does mean something to you"?
+"The table of elements and valences."
+Richard Misner turned away.
+Lucas Payne leaves the group of families and in a loud but breaking voice addresses the masks: "Is there room"?
+The masks turn toward each other then back to the supplicant, then back to each other, after which they roar, shaking their heads like angry lions.
 "Get on way from here!
 Get!
 There's no room for you!"
 "But our wives are pregnant!"
-He pointed with the staff.

-"Our children going to died of thirst" A girl held a doll aloft.
-The masked wag their heads and roar.

-"Africa is our home, Pat., whether you like it or not."
+Lucas points with the staff.
+"Our children going to die of thirst" Pure Cary holds a doll aloft.
+The masked ones wag their heads and roar.
+"Africa is our home, Pat, whether you like it or not."
 "I'm really not interested, Reverend.
 You want some foreign Negroes to identify with why not South America?
 Or Germany for that matter.
 They have some brown babies over there you could have a good time connecting with.
 Or is it just some kind of past with no slavery in it you looking for?"
 "Why not?
-That's not what defines us.
 There was a whole lot of life before slavery.
 And we ought to know what it is.
-If we're going but the resistance hid found in Kuly was wearing him out.
-More and more his students were being chartined about the beliefs he instilled Now Hat best - with whom he'd taught Negro History every Thursday afternoon - was Chopping away at his Bible class, confusing pelfrespect for arrogance; defense in the agression; Ded she think education was just knowing shough to get a fob?
-She didn't seem to trust trust there had knows anymore than he did, but Mail his show anymore than he did, but Mitherded She encourage Charge in the young people.
-Negro history and liste of ded teme achievers was enough for her.
-Not nearly enough, he knew, for This generation.
-Somebody had to talk to them and Samebody had to listen to them.
-Otherwise -. to get rid of the slave mentality, that is."
-"You're wrong and, if that's your trail you always will be."
-Bobbing and bowing the masked ones reach under the table and lift up huge cardboard squares pasted with pictures of food.
+If we're going to get rid of the slave mentality, that is."
+"You're wrong and, if that's your trail you always will be.
+Slavery is our past."
+Bobbing and bowing the masked ones reach under the table and lift up big floppy cardboard squares pasted with pictures of food.
 "Here.
 Take this, and get on out of here."
 Throwing the food pictures on the floor, they laugh and jump about.
-The children rear back as though snakes were being tossed at them.
+The holy families rear back as though snakes were being tossed at them.
 Pointing forefingers and waving fists they chant: "God will crumble you.
 God will crumble you."
-The audience hums in agreement: "Yes He will.
+The audience hums agreement: "Yes He will.
 Yes He will."
 "Into dust!"
 That was Lone DuPres.